People often imagine that owning a cafe is a licence to print money.

 Some specific ways you can do that:

 • Speed up service times.
 Quicker service means people are more likely to come back more often.
-It’s incredibly simple, but so many cafes are just too slow.
+It’s incredibly simple, but so many cafes are just too slow to grow.

 • If your seating fills up during peak times, increase capacity by adding tables or reconfiguring the floor layout to allow more usable seating.